• Skip to primary navigation

 Top Tips:

-• Make the stewed rhubarb up to 3 days ahead of time.
-It will happily sit in the fridge until needed.
+• To save time on the day of baking, you can make the stewed rhubarb up to three days ahead of time.
+It will keep perfectly fine in the fridge until you're ready to assemble and bake the crumble.

 Variations: